Nathan C. Nasser, a personal injury attorney with over 35 years of experience, enjoys working for the underdog.

 In Rawls v.
 Progressive Northern Ins.
 Co., 310 Conn.
 768 (2014), he persuaded the Connecticut Supreme Court to rule that a jury could rely on circumstantial evidence to find negligence on the part of the defendant driver.
 The ruling was crucial to the case, because there were no eyewitnesses to the accident.

 In Mingachos v.
 CBS, Inc., 196 Conn.
 91, 97 (1985), Nate represented the family of a man who died during an explosion at his workplace.
 Nate argued that employees should be able to obtain greater damages than allowed under the workers’ compensation laws if the employer was grossly negligent.
-Although Nate was unsuccessful in the Mingachos case, the Connecticut Supreme Court later changed its mind in the Suarez case when it ruled that employees could sue for injuries caused by some kinds of employer misconduct.
+Although Nate was unsuccessful in the Mingachos case, the Connecticut Supreme Court later changed its mind in the Suarez case when it ruled that employees could sue for injuries caused by some kind of employer misconduct.

 Nasser has tried over 60 civil cases to verdict, settling many others before trial.